robertbraeutigam/scan/README.md

 #### Frame type: 03 (Close Connection)

-There can be more than one logical connection in a single TCP connection.
+There can be more than one logical connection in a single physical connection.
 In this case the party trying to terminate a logical connection must use this message to indicate that the communication is considered terminated.

-If the TCP connection has only this one logical connection, then that must be closed instead of sending this message.
+If the physical connection has only this one logical connection, then that must be closed instead of sending this message.

 This message may be sent by intermediaries between the initiator and responder.
-For example a proxy might generate a Close Connection message if a TCP connection to one party is lost and the other one is still connected through a TCP connection that has other active connections.
+For example a proxy might generate a Close Connection message if a physical connection to one party is lost and the other one is still connected through a physical connection that has other active connections.

 This message has no payload.